Rob217/nice-figures/README.md

    Add a border around the figure.
 This is useful in, e.g., Jupyter notebooks, where it is unclear how large the figure.

+For more details about each function, please see the function docstrings.

+## Examples
+Example scripts and tests are given in [tests](./tests/).

 ---
 Any suggestions for improvements are very welcome!